stilliard/github-task-list-completed/README.md

 ## Development for main repo

-Code runs on Glitch, `git push glitch` & then in glitch, click tools > console and run `refresh`.
+Code runs on Glitch, in the glitch page, click tools > console and then run `git pull origin master && refresh`.
 Permission changes would need to be changed in the app on github.

 ## Security